deepakjha67/Decode-AiML/01. Core Python - Basic to Advanced/README.md

-## Section 01 - Decode Python for ML A2Z
+## Section 01 - Core Python - Basic to Advanced

 Welcome to the series - **Decode Python for ML A2Z**.
 We're laying the foundation for a focused, streamlined, and highly relevant course—designed to help you crack top AI roles at MAANG and leading startups.
 And the best part?
 It's absolutely FREE!